Every day, two million tons of sewage and industrial and agricultural wastewater is discharged into the water bodies.

 In this Master's programme, you will learn how waters are purified not only efficiently but also in a sustainable and economical manner.
 You will obtain knowledge and skills to solve water-related challenges in the future.

 Teaching in this Master's programme is based on existing and future water treatment challenges.
-Novel and advanced technologies are at the core of the studies, and course contents are planned based on the industrial and municipal requirements as well as the most recent scientific discoveries.
+Novel and advanced technologies are at the core of the studies, and course contents are planned based on industrial and municipal requirements as well as the most recent scientific discoveries.

 During your studies, you will learn how waters are purified not only efficiently but also in a sustainable and economical manner.
 You will obtain knowledge and skills to solve water-related challenges in the future.